St Just-in-Roseland to Messack Point circular walk

 Grasshoppers jump by using the stiff cuticle within their legs which functions a bit like a longbow.
 Muscles gradually build up stored energy by bending the elastic structures in the leg over quite a long period (around half a second) and then this is released suddenly.

-The path leading uphill to the left joins an old track which continued all the way along the edge of the field to a ford at the head of the creek.
+After the initial gate, the path leading uphill to the left joins an old track which continued all the way along the edge of the field to a ford at the head of the creek.
 This is recorded on the first edition OS maps from the 1880s.
 A quarry (marked as "old" in the 1880s) was located in the field on the other side (on the way to Messack Farm).
 As well as for extracting stone, it's also likely the track was used to get livestock on and off Messack Point.
 Another quarry operated in the early 20th Century on this side of the valley with a short track connecting to this one part-way down the field.

 23. Cross the driveway to the path opposite and follow this back to St Just churchyard to complete the circular route.
 You can follow the path leading from the stile just before the Holy Well as a short-cut to get to the drive leading up to the car park.